The Servant Girl Annihilator – Nathan Elgin – A Criminology

 The man’s name was Nathan Elgin.
 There was no explanation for Elgin’s rage at the girl, named Julia.

-During the course of 1885 a series of eight murders had occurred in Austin, Texas, all carried out in a similar manner.
+During the course of 1885 a series of eight murders had occurred in Austin, Texas; all carried out in a similar manner.
 The victims were attacked in their beds as they slept; they were struck in the head with an axe and then carried into the yard where they were raped and mutilated.
-Often the axe used by the perpetrator was left behind at the scene of the crime.
+The axe used by the perpetrator was left behind at the scene of the murder.
 Also left behind were the bare footprints of the perpetrator who forfeited his boots to enable his stealthy entrances and exits.

 Apart from general measurements of size and shape, footprints in most instances are not especially distinctive and they would not have been much use to the authorities had they not possessed some unusual feature.
-But the footprints left behind in the servant girl murders did share a very distinct feature – one of the footprints, the right one, only had four toes.
+But the footprints left behind at the Servant Girl Murder crime scenes did share a very distinct feature – one of the footprints had only four toes.

-The authorities never shared this fact with the public or the press during the course of 1885.
+The authorities never shared this fact with the press or the general public during the course of 1885.
 The press frequently complained about the secrecy surrounding the murder inquests and argued that making all the details of the crimes public would facilitate the capture of the responsible parties more quickly.
-The authorities disagreed and kept certain details of the cases to themselves – details that they hoped would eventually identify the perpetrator and directly link him to the crime scenes.
+The authorities disagreed and kept certain details of the cases to themselves – details that they hoped would eventually identify the perpetrator and link him to the crime scenes.

-After Nathan Elgin’s death the authorities unexpectedly had the direct physical evidence they had been waiting for – a foot that matched the distinctive footprints.
+After Nathan Elgin’s death the authorities unexpectedly had the direct physical evidence they had been waiting for – a foot that matched the distinctive footprints of the killer.
 But the foot belonged to a dead man.
 What were they to do with that information?
 What could they do with it?